• E-Commerce

 Give the people what they want, right?

-If you make money on your blog from display ads, pageviews matter because each pageview is money in your pocket.
-It's important to be able to see how you are doing in terms of traffic as this will help you to set some goals as well.
+If you make money on your blog from display ads, multiple pageviews matter because each pageview is money in your pocket.
+It's important to be able to see how you are doing in terms of website traffic as this will help you to set some goals as well.

 Google Analytics Pageviews